pluralsh/documentation/pages/operations/security/index.md

 ---
 title: Security Concepts
-description: Addressing security concerns and learn about what Plural has access to.
+description: Learn about what Plural has access to at various steps of deployment.
 ---

 ## Cloud Access